Amatofrancesco99/KNN-OpenMPI/README.md

 - obtain better performance metrics (like confusion matrix, instead of just overall accuracy), to better understand whether the obtained model is more polarized in recognizing a specific class with respect to another.

 ## Example
-An example of the output provided, using the standard **Iris dataset** is the following (both Serial and Parallel version are providing same results):
+An example of the output provided, using the **Iris dataset** is the following (both Serial and Parallel version are providing same results):
 ```bash
 $ cd Serial
 $ ./executableFile.o ../Datasets/train.txt 120 ../Datasets/test.txt 29 2 4 3